Immersive International Studies Summer Institute

 - Provide responses to all questions on the second page of the online registration form, then “Submit”.

-- Once your form is submitted, you will be redirected to the retrieve registration page, where you can select “Pay Now” to proceed with payment of the non-refundable deposit .
+- Once your form is submitted, you will be redirected to the retrieve registration page, where you can select “Pay Now” to proceed with payment of the non-refundable registration fee .
 Continue with the payment instructions to reserve your space in the program.

 If the program is full, you will not be prompted to make payment.
 When your application is accepted from the wait list, you will be notified by email with instructions for methods of payment.